Auditoria Auditoria Auditoria Auditoria

 Premium Theatre Seats

 Premium seats are, of course, the best seats in the house.
-These types of seats are situated in the middle row a few rows back from the stage, giving audience members a perfect view of the stage.
+This type of raked seating is situated in the middle row a few rows back from the stage, giving audience members a perfect view of the stage.
 Although premium seats will typically be the most expensive seats in the house.
 If you are planning on watching your favourite play then these seats are the best option to have the most enjoyable theatre experience.

 Dress Circle or Royal Circle